Things To Do

 There are many tracks and trails to explore at Rusty Gate for the hiking enthusiast.
 Take a leisurely stroll around the cottages or the “Otter Trail”.
 The more adventurous can opt for the longer mountainous 2 kilometre hike to the Elandskoof Dam in the adjacent Nature reserve.
 The more energetic folk can do a 3 to 4-hour round trip hike following river courses and dirt tracks.

 Explore the farm via farm roads and tracks which offer lots of hill climbs and tricky downhill routes.
 For the brave there is the “infamous” Rusty Gate Pass, which has been the bane of many a Cape Epic participant.
+There’s also an incredible network of trails around Greyton and Genadendal.
+World-class single track riding for all skill levels, young and old.

 The recreational dam within walking distance to the North-east from Eagle’s Eyrie and the cottages is a favourite spot of Rusty Guests for water activities.
 The dam holds about 100 000 cubic meters of water with the deepest point at over 15 meters when full.
 The dam caters to summer and winter recreation, including: